Vinod Khosla: Philanthropy and affiliations

 Khosla was honorary chair of the DonorsChoose San Francisco Bay Area advisory board.
-In 2000, Khosla was a recipient of the Golden Plate Award of the American Academy of Achievement.
-In 2006, Khosla's wife Neeru co-founded the CK-12 Foundation, which aims to develop open-source textbooks and lower the cost of education in the US and the rest of the world.
-Khosla and his wife have donated $500,000 to the Wikimedia Foundation.
+In 2000, he was a recipient of the Golden Plate Award of the American Academy of Achievement.
+In 2006, Khosla's wife Neeru co-founded the CK-12 Foundation, which aims to develop open-source textbooks and lower the cost of education in the U.S. and the rest of the world.
+Neeru Khosla founded and exclusively supports CK12.org, an organization that supports tens of millions of students and teachers per year with free educational content and services and is now on a mission to provide free AI tutors to every child on the planet.
+As of August 2020, CK12 had over 130 million students and teachers using their resources with registrations increasing by 460% as a result of COVID-19.
+Vinod Khosla and his wife have donated $500,000 to the Wikimedia Foundation.

 In 2007, Khosla was an award recipient in the Northern California region for the EY Entrepreneur of the Year award.
-Khosla was a member of the board of trustees of the Blum Center for Developing Economies at the University of California, Berkeley.
+He was a member of the board of trustees of the Blum Center for Developing Economies at the University of California, Berkeley.
 The center is focused on finding solutions to address the crisis of extreme poverty and disease in the developing world.

-He is also one of the founders of TiE, The Indus Entrepreneurs, and has guest-edited a special issue of The Economic Times, a business newspaper in India.
+He is also one of the founders of TiE, The Indus Entrepreneurs, and has guest-edited a special issue of The Economic Times, a business newspaper in Mumbai, India.
 In 2009, he was awarded Champions of the Earth by the UNEP for in the Entrepreneurial Vision category for India.
-The same year, he was awarded the Great Immigrants Award.
+Also in 2009, he was awarded the Great Immigrants Award.
+Khosla was an early signatory to the Giving Pledge and sits on the Breakthrough Energy Ventures board.

-He is involved with organizations that provide microfinancing to small businesses in third-world countries and worked closely with Muhammad Yunus funding multiple organizations for both profit and non-profit.
+He is involved with organizations providing microfinancing to small businesses in third-world countries and worked closely with Muhammad Yunus funding multiple organizations for both profit and non-profit.
 In 2023, Khosla signed a letter along with over 170 global figures to stop the "persecution" of Yunus.
-Khosla is on the Board of Trustees at Carnegie Mellon University.
-Khosla was an early signatory to the Giving Pledge and sits on the Breakthrough Energy Ventures board.

-In April 2021, Khosla made an offer to fund oxygen imports for hospitals in India amid the COVID-19 pandemic.
+Khosla is on the board of trustees at Carnegie Mellon University in Pittsburgh.
+In April 2021, he made an offer to fund oxygen imports for hospitals in India amid the COVID-19 pandemic.
+He has since made many significant grants to several Covid related relief work projects in India including 10BedICU which has funded and created over 200 10BedICU across nine states.